 Dublin is closely connected to the rest of Europe by air and sea – and to the rest of the island of Ireland by road and rail.

 Dublin’s airport is one of the top 20 in Europe for both direct and hub connectivity.
-It connects the city to over 180 destinations in 42 countries across four continents.
+46 airlines connect the city to over 180 destinations in 42 countries across four continents.
 The airport, which is north of the city, is easily accessible by road from the city centre (25-35 mins).

 Aircoach is a private bus service from the airport to the city centre and destinations in the south of the county.
 Airlink is the Dublin Bus company’s service between the airport and the city centre; it also links-up with various train and tram routes.
 A taxi will cost between approximately €17 and €25 depending on how far you are going and at what time you are travelling.